RiteshTiwari-2003/nodejs-article/Readme.md

 like inspect cick karke jab mai browser me window write karta hu aur hit karta hu to i got a Window object in which many property og object Window object present

+### module in node js
+self contained code unit:
+each file in node is treated as a seperate module. variable , functioon or object defined in one file are not accessible in another file by default unless you explicitly export them

+Encapsulation :
+Node js uses the commonJS module sysytem (module.exports and require) to ensure the code in one file does not pollute or interfere with the global scope

+this make your code modular  maintainable and easier to debug

+### what exactly is a module in node.js ?
+a module in nodejs represents a file containing code that is self contained , reusable and encapsulated node js uses the commonJS module system this module system came before ES Modules was introduced in javascript, thats why its syntax is diffeerent modules in node js are created by defining seperate files for different functionality

+you must export anything you want to make accessable to other modules